-Level of supervision Maximal Significant Minimal Compete nt Not
+Level of supervision Maximal supervision Significant supervision Minimal supervision Competen t Not applicable

-supervision supervision supervision for applicable

-independ ent
+independe

 practice

-Places tattoo competently, ,
+Places tattoo competently,

 where appropriate

-Comments
+Comments 1 - 1

-EN ITS (endoscop ic non-technical skills)
+EN ITS (endoscopi ic non-technical skills)

 Communication and

-teamwork

-Situation awareness
+teamwork Situation awareness

 Leadership

 Judgement and decision making

-Comments
+Judgement and decision making

-Comments
+Comments • ·

-Lagraina hiostivos for the novt coco
+- 1 1 bjectives for the 5050

-The chiese tivos should ~ bjectives for the nee's personal develop DODS is comple atad

-1. lives siloulu be added to the trai nee's personal develop ment plan (PDP) once DOP3 is comple rteu
+1. ves snould oe added to the trai nee's personal develor oment plan (PDP) once DOPS is complete ea

 2.

-3.
+3. Maxima .1 Significant Minimal Competent for

-Overall Degree of Maxima Significant Minimal Competent for
+Overall Degree of Maximal Supervision Significant Minimal Supervision Supervision upervision independent

-Supervision required Supervise Supervision Trainee undertakes to Supervision independent
+Supervision required - or undertakes Trainee undertakes ta · practice

-or undertakes rity of the Trainee undertakes ta requiring frequent requiring occ practice
+rity of the requiring frequent requiring occ •

-tasks/decisions & delivers supervisor input and no supervision re

-constant verbal prompts verbal prompts verbal promp ots Japan noton required
+cisions & delivers verbal prompts supervisor input and verbal prompts supervisor in verbal promp no supervision required

-Please tick appropriate box
+Please tick appropriate box CONSTAIL verbai prompts verbai prompts verbarpromp il.

 Optimising view of / access to the polyp Achieves optimal Ensures clear views by aspiration/insufflation/wash and maintains optimal polyp polyp views and position (5-6'0'clock).
 Takes appropriate action for position correction and clear position views throughout the procedure.
 Determines full Demonstrates assessing and determining full extent of the lesion using adjunctive extent of lesion measures (e.g. bubble breaker, NBI, dye spray etc.) as appropriate Adjusts/stabilises Ensures the scope is maintained in a stable position if needed involving an assistant scope position to hold the scope for stable platform before polypectomy Chooses Chooses appropriate polypectomy technique safely without errors taking into appropriate account size, morphology, site and access (SMSA concept) polypectomy technique Checks Ensures the appropriate equipment (e.g. injection, forceps, snare, clips, rothnet etc.) equipment and are available and functioning.
 Ensures the snare is marked appropriately in the snare closure handle before attempting insertion. prior to insertion Checks Ensures the diathermy settings are appropriate for the techniques used and no appropriate contraindication for diathermy.
-Ensures the diathermy is available and functioning. diathermy Ensures pads are attached and foot pedal accessible. settings Photo-documents Ensures accurate photo-documentation pre and post polypectomy pre and post polypectomy , Stalked polyps Selects Demonstrates ability to always choose correct snare size appropriate to the polyp. appropriate snare size Directs snare Demonstrates ability to use angulation controls, torque to steer snare over polyp accurately over head accurately and appropriately. polyp head Correctly selects Demonstrates ability to judge and correctly select en-bloc or piecemeal removal of en-bloc or the polyp depending on its size piecemeal removal depending on size Advances snare Ensures that snare sheath is advances slowly and in a controlled fashion towards the sheath towards stalk as the snare is closed stalk as snare closed Places snare at Ensures that snare is appropriately placed midway between polyp head and stalk appropriate base position on the Ensures that appropriate amount of tissue is snared and the polyp stalk is mobile. position on the Ensures that appropriate amount of tissue is snared and the polyp stalk is mobile.
-Ensures that the polyp stalk tents away from mucosa towards the contralateral wall. position on the Mobilises polyp and applies Ensures that the polyp stalk tents away from mucosa towards the contralateral wall. position on the Mobilises polyp
+Ensures the diathermy is available and functioning. diathermy Ensures pads are attached and foot pedal accessible. settings Zilsares paus are attached and root pedar accessible.
+Photo-documents Ensures accurate photo-documentation pre and post polypectomy pre and post polypectomy рогурсскогиу Stalked polyps Selects Demonstrates ability to always choose correct snare size appropriate to the polyp. appropriate snare size Directs snare Demonstrates ability to use angulation controls, torque to steer snare over polyp accurately over head accurately and appropriately. polyp head Correctly selects Demonstrates ability to judge and correctly select en-bloc or piecemeal removal of en-bloc or the polyp depending on its size piecemeal removal depending on size Advances snare Ensures that snare sheath is advances slowly and in a controlled fashion towards the sheath towards stalk as the snare is closed stalk as snare closed Places snare at Ensures that snare is appropriately placed midway between polyp head and stalk 11 1 71 appropriate base appropriate position on the base position on the position on the Mobilises polyp Ensures that appropriate amount of tissue is snared and the polyp stalk is mobile. position on the Mobilises polyp and applies Ensures that appropriate amount of tissue is snared and the polyp stalk is mobile.
+Ensures that the polyp stalk tents away from mucosa towards the contralateral wall. position on the Mobilises polyp and applies appropriate Ensures that appropriate amount of tissue is snared and the polyp stalk is mobile.
+Ensures that the polyp stalk tents away from mucosa towards the contralateral wall.
+Demonstrates application of appropriate degree of diathermy with no evidence of position on the Mobilises polyp and applies Ensures that appropriate amount of tissue is snared and the polyp stalk is mobile.
+Ensures that the polyp stalk tents away from mucosa towards the contralateral wall.